Everything You Need to Know About Family-Based Treatment (FBT)

 FBT typically includes at least one family meal at the beginning of treatment in the therapist’s office.
 This gives the therapist a chance to observe the behaviors of different family members during the meal and to assist the parents in helping their child eat.

 FBT requires active participation by parents and leverages parents as agents of change.
 In FBT, family meals form the core of the treatment: parents take charge of nourishing their teens with eating disorders by providing energy-dense meals.
 Parents plan, prepare, serve, and supervise all meals.
 A typical recovery meal plan includes three meals plus two to three snacks per day.
-If purging is an issue they provide supervision after meals.
+If purging is an issue, they provide supervision after meals.
 They implement strategies to prevent purging, excessive exercise, and other eating disorder behaviors.
 I liken FBT to providing a residential treatment center in your house for a single patient—your child.

 FBT centralizes the role of food in recovery.
 Your teen may fear eating but the cruel irony is that recovery cannot happen without regular energy-dense meals.
 We often say in FBT that “Food is medicine.”